LStrass27/LStrass27.github.io/(Jan 2025) Analyzing Gasoline Prices Impact of National Park Attendance/README.md

 ## Analyzing Gasoline Price Impact on National Park Attendance

 **Correlation_Visits.html:** Main output of the analysis.
 Mapped visualization of all the US national parks showing total attendance and impact of gasoline on each park's attendance.
+Screenshot shown below.

 **gas_aggregation.ipynb:** SQL testing of Gas price dataset and determining proper aggregation to be used for analysis.